 Social Entrepreneurship is not new, but the proliferation of information concerning its impacts on global societies has most recently come to light.
-With no distinct lines being drawn as to who or what organization fits the definition of social entrepreneur, professionalism standards have never been as important as they are today.
+With no distinct lines being drawn as to who or what organization fits the definition of a social entrepreneur, professionalism standards have never been as important as they are today.
 Here are five of the best social entrepreneur fellowship programs you need to know about.

 The business world is becoming more competitive as technologies and overall business systems evolve to become more globally aware.
 It is important to hone in on those skills that matter; skills that will drive your social entrepreneurship into the future, bringing about change that you can feel proud being a part of.
 Social Entrepreneur Fellowship Programs are designed to sharpen those professional standards within you; they are designed to make you a leader in the field of Social Entrepreneurship.